lenagroeger/Photoshop-NICAR/README.md

 ##Animated Gif: Multiple Photo Animation ##

 1. Let's say you want to do more than animate between 2 photos, you want to show a progression of many photos, like [this example from the Wall Street Journal.](http://graphics.wsj.com/ukraine-rebel-maps/)
 2. Let's try it!
-Open one of the images from the Ukraine folder in Photoshop.
+[Download this folder](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/zipped/Ukraine.zip?raw=true) and open one of the images from the Ukraine folder in Photoshop.
 3. Drag and drop your other images onto the stage.
 This will bring them into your file as separate layers.<br>
   ![](https://github.com/chriscanipe/Photoshop-NICAR/blob/master/screengrabs/GifLayers.png)<br>